inference-labs-inc/dsperse/README.md

 # Kebab-case (preferred)
 dsperse full-run --model-dir path/to/model_or_dir --input-file path/to/input.json

-# Snake_case alias also works
+# Short alias also works
-dsperse full_run --model-dir path/to/model_or_dir --input-file path/to/input.json
+dsperse fr --model-dir path/to/model_or_dir --input-file path/to/input.json
 ```

 Notes: